joesinghaus/Blades-template/README.md

 If you want to change the **look** of the sheet or the roll template, you should already know how CSS works: in this case, just go ahead and change the `sheet.scss` and `rolltemplate.scss` to your heart's content.
 SCSS is an extension of CSS, so if you don't know SCSS, just adding CSS code will work just fine.

-For changing the **content** of the sheet, you will have to make changes to the pug files (for the HTML), the `translation.json` file (for changing the actual text on the sheet), or to the `sheetworkers.js` file for changing data.
+For changing the **content** of the sheet, you will have to make changes to the pug files (for the HTML), the `translation.json` file (for changing the actual text on the sheet), or to the `sheetworkers.js` file.

 **If you do not feel comfortable working with pug or SCSS**, the `Source/uncompressed` folder contains compiled, but human-readable versions of `blades.html` and `blades.css`.
 Editing them is more work, however (for example for changing action names).

 ## Common changes
 All of the text visible on the sheet and in roll templates is translated text.
 Most of the text on the sheet can simply be changed by changing the corresponding value in the `translation.json` file.
 In general, whenever you add new text to the sheet or change existing text, you will have to make changes to the `translation.json`.

-**Defaults.** Some of the sheet's default values are handled via the translatedDefaults and defaultValues objects in line 1174+ of `sheetworkers.js`.
+**Defaults.** Some of the sheet's default values are handled via the translatedDefaults and defaultValues objects in line 1178+ of `sheetworkers.js`.
 If you change the names of attributes (e.g. by changing the action names), you will have to make some changes heres.
 It should be more or less straightforward.

-### Changing names of actions and attributes
+### Action/attribute names
 To effectively change action and/or attribute names, you need to make changes in three places

 1. At the top of the blades.pug file, in the actionData object (lines 2-4)
-2. In the sheetworkers.js file, in the actionData object (lines 1067-1085)
+2. In the sheetworkers.js file, in the actionData object (lines 1067-1085, same as the ome in the first step), and in the defaultValues object on line 1230+ (e.g. add a line `hack: "0",`)
 3. In the translation.json file, add keys for your changed actions, attributes, and their descriptions.
 E.g., if you want to add a "Hack" action, add the following lines:

 ```